CharliePlatoon/application/easy-2.md

 # Challenge 1.2 (Easy #2)

-Given a birth year, calculate the true age of a dog.
-(1 human year = 7 dog years)
+Given a dog's birth year, calculate its current "true" age (1 human year = 7 dog years)

-Example: 2000 would return 119 years old
+Example: A dog born in the year 2000 would be 126 in 2018